eclipse-bluechi/bluechi/doc/man/bluechi-controller.conf.5.md

 Note: this option only works when the agent connects using unix domain sockets.

+### **AllowDependenciesOn** (string)

+A comma separated list of bluechi-agent names on which the configured node can request services to be started with the `bluechi-proxy@.service`.
+By default, this list is empty and thus all proxies are denied.

+The names are defined in the agent's configuration file under `NodeName` option (see `bluechi-agent.conf(5)`).

 ## Example

 A basic example of a configuration file for `bluechi`: